wso2/docs-is/en/includes/guides/organization-management/onboard-org-admins/sales-led-approach.md

 !!! note "Roles for the Console"

-    Console access is determined by roles created specifically for the Console application.
-As opposed to roles which authorizes API resources, these roles authorizes features on the Console interface.
-Console roles in the organization (root) are automatically made available to all the organizations.
+    The {{product_name}} Console acts as an application and is, by default, shared with all organizations.
+As opposed to roles that control access to organization APIs, roles associated with the Console govern access to features available in the Console interface.
+Any Console role created in the root organization will immediately be available in child organizations.
+Hence, organization admins may use these roles to provide users limited access to the organization Console interface.

     Learn more about Console roles in [Manage Console access]({{base_path}}/guides/your-is/manage-console-access/).